Atrophius/atrophius.github.io/_posts/2016-09-21-depression-and-recovery.md

 description: >
   I kind of just looked up one day and realized how bad I was.
 I was literally barely functional as a human being.
 ---
 This is going to be a long post.
 I appreciate you if you read the whole thing.
 Some of you already know what I'm about to say, because I haven't exactly been a quiet person about my mental health, but I suffer from pretty severe depression and anxiety.
-At the end of August, I hit the lowest point I've ever been at.
+At the end of August (it's September 21, 2016 at the time of writing), I hit the lowest point I've ever been at.
 A period I'm referring to as my "rock bottom" because it's the point in which I finally made a decision about seeking real, clinical help for my problems.

 I kind of just looked up one day and realized how bad I was.
 I was literally barely functional as a human being.
 It was having a huge negative impact on my work, my interactions with my wife and son, as well as my friends.
 I was making a lot of brash and impulsive decisions.
 Getting angry really easily.
 And generally just being very unproductive with my time.
 I had developed some really detrimental habits that were exacerbating things, as well.